 Antea Social is its own cosy little pocket universe.
 With gentle pink accents, warm trendy furnishing and elegant teaware, it looked like a set out of a Kinfolk Magazine shoot.
-Perhaps the most aesthetic cafe in Singapore.
+Perhaps one of the most aesthetic cafes in Singapore.

 Rishi Naleendra’s Exciting take on Australian flavours, including possibly the best bread in Singapore.